-We serve Vancouver, Battle Ground, Camas, Washougal, La Center, Ridgefield, Yacolt, Amboy, and surrounding areas.
-Covering Clark, Skamania, and Cowlitz County.
+We provide honest, dependable service to Vancouver, Battle Ground, Camas, Washougal, La Center, Ridgefield, Yacolt, Amboy, and surrounding areas for all of Clark County.
+We are also licensed for Skamania, and Cowlitz County.

 Clark County Health Dept. certified O&M I & II Specialist septic inspector and pumper.
 Ted is certified to inspect multiple systems such as - gravity, pump to gravity, sand filter, sand mound, pressure distribution systems.

 When you hire a company certified by the county a septic system inspection is done of the tank and components.
 The Health department notice is only for an inspection of your system, the inspector will determine if the tank needs to be pumped at that time.
-The report is then filed online to the Health Dept by the company to a program called onlineRME where you have public access to view your report.
+The report is then filed online to the Health Dept by the company to a program called onlineRME where you have public access to view your report at any time.